With several pets of his own at home, Dakota has plenty of experience under his belt when it comes to caring for animals.

 Consider Your Particular Dog Breed

 Not all dogs should follow the same diet because different breeds do well with different ingredients.
-While the type of dog food you choose will vary with your pet’s age, breed is an important consideration to make when picking out the best option for your furry friend.
+While the type of dog food you choose will vary with your pet’s age, the breed is an important consideration to make when picking out the best option for your furry friend.
 Your husky might not need to be on the same diet plan as your neighbor’s terrier.
 Research your dog’s breed to figure out what you should be looking for when you read ingredients and choose between wet and dry dog food.

 Are you feeding a puppy?